EIP-7642: eth/69 - Drop pre-merge fields

 This adds an additional 530GB of unnecessary bandwidth to every sync.

-Additionally we propose to remove fields and messages that were deprecated by the merge, such as
+Additionally we propose to remove the field that was deprecated by the merge, namely

 message.